chrisgrieser/obsidian-quadro/README.md

 ![Embedded block link in reading & source Mode](./assets/embedded-blocklink_reading-and-source-mode.png)

 > [!TIP]
-> You can batch-create codes by adding multiple `.md` to the `Codes` folder in
+> You can batch-create codes by adding multiple `.md` to the `Code-Files`
-> the `Windows Explorer` / `Finder.app`.
-Any file created outside of Obsidian
+> folder in the `Windows Explorer` / `Finder.app`.
+Any file created outside of
-> is nonetheless available inside Obsidian as an assignable code.
+> Obsidian is nonetheless available inside Obsidian as an assignable code.

 ### Assign a code
 Use `alt+c` to assign a code to the current paragraph.